 There is a lot of confusion that arises when a family member dies.
-One such question that is on a lot of people’s minds is the Will and Probate difference.
-Which is which?
-How can you tell them apart?
-What is the purpose of each?
+One such question that is on a lot of people’s minds is the Will-Probate difference.

 What is a Will?

 In the UK, a Will is a legal document that you create and keep updated throughout your lifetime in the event of your death.
 Its purpose is to insist parties respect your wishes when it comes to who does and does not get left your estate.

 In the UK, you do not legally have to leave your dependents in your will.

 Whether you do this for personal or practical reasons is up to you.
 A dependent can later contest your will if they prove financial need.
 But for the most part, all Wills command respect and those you want to leave your estate, also known as your Beneficiaries, receive what you give them.